Flamiing/SmartStop-DEPRECATED/README.md

 ## ⚡Usage

 After everything is setup you can use `smart-stop` to close WSL and relax!<br/>
-You can check at any time the list of commands by typing `smart-stop -?` or `smart-stop --help`
+You can check at any time the list of available commands by typing `smart-stop -?` or `smart-stop --help`

 ## 📃License